Stephen A. Fuqua (saf)

 Review: Growing Object-Oriented Software, Guided By Tests

 I did not realize how much I still have to learn about writing good object-oriented (OO) code, and about hewing to a tight test driven development (TDD) methodology, before I read Growing Object-Oriented Software, Guided By Tests.
 My education in OO and unit testing has been largely theoretical, with no time spent directly learning from experienced OO programmers; my best mentor was a COBOL coder.
-Books like Design Patterns: Elements of Reusable Object-Oriented Software, Patterns of Enterprise Application Architecture, Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development, Xunit Test Patterns: Refactoring Test Code, and others are wonderful but have few detailed real-world business-case examples.
+Books like Design Patterns: Elements of Reusable Object-Oriented Software (“Gang of Four”), Patterns of Enterprise Application Architecture, Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development, Xunit Test Patterns: Refactoring Test Code, and others are wonderful but have few detailed real-world business-case examples.

 That said, I admit that I skimmed through some of the middle chapters where the application was being built — it was simple to skip the details of Java implementation and focus on the points where a decision was being made, based on tests, about where to put/move a piece code.
 The authors did well in steering away from anything too Java-centric, that the book would remain accessible to those of us who are not deep in that language.